bvoris/SID-from-Active-Directory-Name-or-Group-Name/README.md

 # SID-from-Active-Directory-Name-or-Group-Name
-This script will get the SID from name or group name in Active Directory.This requires the Active Directory module for PowershellReplace the Domain Name and Group Name with the name you need the SID for.#Determine SID from user or group#Change name of user or group in $name variable.
+This script will get the SID from name or group name in Active Directory.This requires the Active Directory module for PowershellReplace the Domain Name and Group Name with the name you need the SID for.#Determine SID from user or group#Change name of user or group in $name variable.<BR />
 <img alt="GitHub" src="https://img.shields.io/github/license/bvoris/SID-from-Active-Directory-Name-or-Group-Name">
 <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/m/bvoris/SID-from-Active-Directory-Name-or-Group-Name">
 <img alt="GitHub All Releases" src="https://img.shields.io/github/downloads/bvoris/SID-from-Active-Directory-Name-or-Group-Name/total">